 How can you tell if you're a pirate?
 Because you just arrrrgh.

-After high school, would-be Oceanographers are going to earn a minimum of a Bachelor’s degree in a scientific field.
-This is the minimum for entry-level positions.
-To be truly competitive in the scientific job market (and scientists are a notoriously vicious lot) you will most likely want to go for a Master’s degree in a specialized field.
-Some may even want to continue to earn a PhD in Oceanography or a related discipline, especially if they want to conduct high-level research or teach at the university level.
+That may be fine for getting on a research vessel, but to be truly competitive in the scientific job market—scientists are a notoriously vicious lot—you will most likely want to go for a master's degree in a specialized oceanographic (real word) field.
+Some may even want to continue to earn a PhD in oceanography or a related discipline, especially if they want to conduct high-level research or teach at the university level.